clmay/talks/pom-composition-fixtures/slides.md

 # Cleaner Playwright tests

-### Using fixtures, page-object models, composition
+### Using fixtures, page-object models, and composition